Flannan Isles: Geography

 The geology consists of a dark breccia of gabbros and dolerites intruding Archaean gneiss.
 In prehistoric times, the area was covered by ice sheets that spread from Scotland out into the Atlantic Ocean.
 After the last retreat of the ice circa 20,000 years BP, sea levels were as much as 122 m lower than at present and it is likely that the existing islands were part of a much larger land mass, although still separated from the Outer Hebrides by many miles of open water.
 Steadily rising sea levels thereafter would have reduced the land remaining above sea level to its present extent.

-There are two possible landing places for yachts visiting Eilean Mòr to the east and west, although this may be hazardous given the regular heavy swells.
+There are two possible landing places for boats visiting Eilean Mòr to the east and west, although this may be hazardous given the regular heavy swells.

 History

 As the name implies, Eilean Taighe hosts a ruined stone shelter.
 Eilean Mòr is home to the lighthouse and a ruined chapel dedicated to Saint Flannán, which the lighthouse keepers referred to as the "dog kennel" because of its small size.
 These ruined bothies were described collectively by the Ancient Monuments Commission as The Bothies of the Clan McPhail, or Bothain Chlann ‘ic Phaill.

 It is not entirely clear to which St Flannan the chapel pays honours.
 It is likely that the honoree was either the 7th-century Abbot of Killaloe, County Clare, Ireland, or alternatively, the half brother of the eighth century St Ronan, who gave his name to the nearby island of North Rona.
 There was also a certain Flann, son of an Abbot of Iona, called Maol-duine, who died in 890 and may also have lent his name to these isolated isles.

 The archipelago is also known as The Seven Hunters.
 During the Middle Ages, they also may have been called the Seven Haley (Holy) Isles.
 Martin Martin (1703) lists a number of unusual customs associated with regular pilgrimages to Eilean Mòr, such as removing one's hat and making a sunwise turn when reaching the plateau.